Brittney Griner back in Russian court on cannabis charge

 1 of12 WNBA star and two-time Olympic gold medalist Brittney Griner stands behind bars in a courtroom for a hearing, in Khimki just outside Moscow, Russia, Tuesday, Aug.
 2, 2022.
 Since Brittney Griner last appeared in her trial for cannabis possession, the question of her fate expanded from a tiny and cramped courtroom on Moscow's outskirts to the highest level of Russia-US diplomacy.
 (Evgenia Novozhenina/Pool Photo via AP) Evgenia Novozhenina/AP Show More Show Less

-7 of12 WNBA star and two-time Olympic gold medalist Brittney Griner is escorted in a courtroom for a hearing, in Khimki just outside Moscow, Russia, Tuesday, Aug.
+7 of12 WNBA star and two-time Olympic gold medalist Brittney Griner smiles behind bars in a courtroom for a hearing, in Khimki just outside Moscow, Russia, Tuesday, Aug.
 2, 2022.
 Since Brittney Griner last appeared in her trial for cannabis possession, the question of her fate expanded from a tiny and cramped courtroom on Moscow's outskirts to the highest level of Russia-US diplomacy.
 (Evgenia Novozhenina/Pool Photo via AP) Evgenia Novozhenina/AP Show More Show Less

 12 of12

-KHIMKI, Russia (AP) — Brittney Griner was back in court on Tuesday for her trial for cannabis possession amid U.S. diplomatic efforts to secure her release.
+KHIMKI, Russia (AP) — American basketball star Brittney Griner was back in court on Tuesday for her trial for cannabis possession amid U.S. diplomatic efforts to secure her release.

-If convicted, the WNBA star and two-time Olympic gold medalist could face 10 years in prison.
-As her trial has progressed, the Biden administration has faced growing public pressure to get her released.
+During the hearing, prosecutors called a state narcotics expert who analyzed cannabis found in Griner's luggage.
+Her defense fielded a specialist who challenged the analysis, charging that it was flawed and didn't conform to official rules.